fepitre/debrebuild/README.md

 optional arguments:
-  -h, --help            show this help message and exit --output OUTPUT       Directory for the build artifacts (default: ./) --builder BUILDER     Which building software should be used. (default: mmdebstrap) --query-url QUERY_URL
+  -h, --help            show this help message and exit --output OUTPUT       Directory for the build artifacts (default: ./) --builder BUILDER     Which building software should be used. (default: none) --query-url QUERY_URL
                         API url for querying package and binary information (default: http://snapshot.debian.org) --extra-repository-file EXTRA_REPOSITORY_FILE